Mitchell and White Genealogy

 LandGrant3 Dec 1740He was granted 160 acres on north side of the north branch of the Rappahannock River on 3 Dec 1740 in Prince William County, Virginia.8

 Will2 Oct 1741He made a will on 2 Oct 1741 in Orange County, Virginia.
-Frances Stanton was named as heir.2
+Frances Stanton was a beneficiary.2

 Probate22 Oct 1741His estate was probated on 22 Oct 1741 in Orange County, Virginia.2